makrai/notes/vargas2008-unsup-aspect.md

   given set of reference words
 * For each group of reference words, it returns an attentionvalued version of the test data.
-This output can be used in two ways: to identify the aspects for each category or as an input to the Category Attribution module.
+This output can be used in two ways: to identify the aspects for each category or as an input to the Category Attribution module
 * e.g. cosine similarity is used to attribute the relevance of a given word x in relation to another word y or related to a group of words c.
 In this module, we can test with two types of similarity values.
 The similarity